authzed/spicedb/docs/spicedb.md

       --datastore-connect-rate duration                                       rate at which new connections are allowed to the datastore (at a rate of 1/duration) (CockroachDB driver only) (default 100ms)
       --datastore-connection-balancing                                        enable connection balancing between database nodes (CockroachDB driver only) (default true)
       --datastore-credentials-provider-name string                            retrieve datastore credentials dynamically using ("aws-iam")
-      --datastore-database string                                             datastore database name (used to build connection URI if datastore-conn-uri is not provided)
+      --datastore-database string                                             datastore database name, used with datastore-host
       --datastore-disable-watch-support                                       disable watch support (only enable if you absolutely do not need watch)
       --datastore-engine string                                               type of datastore to initialize ("cockroachdb", "mysql", "postgres", "spanner") (default "memory")
       --datastore-experimental-column-optimization                            enable experimental column optimization (default true)